 - Advisory committees and working groups

-- Development of programs and resources
+- Developing programs and resources

 - Teaching care providers about the patient experience

-- Speaking opportunities at workshops, conferences, and other events
+- Speaking opportunities at workshops, conferences and other events

-- Surveys, focus groups, and other ways to get feedback from patients
+- Surveys, focus groups and other ways to get feedback from patients

 - Patient journey mapping